mlflow/mlflow-torchserve/examples/IrisClassification/README.md

 ## Running prediction based on deployed model

-`python create_deployment.py --deployment_name iris_classification_1`
+`python create_deployment.py --deployment_name iris_classification_1 --serialized_file_path <MLFLOW_MODEL_URI>`

 Note:
-MLFlow stores the model signature inside MLmodel file and it is important to pass the MLmodel path as an EXTRA_FILE argument to create_deployment script.
+MLflow stores the model signature inside MLmodel file and it is important to pass the MLmodel path as an EXTRA_FILE argument to create_deployment script.

 ## Validating the model signature and running prediction based on deployed model

-IrisClassification model takes 4 different parameters - sepal length, sepal width, petal length and petal width.T
+IrisClassification model takes 4 different parameters - sepal length, sepal width, petal length and petal width.

 For testing [iris dataset](http://archive.ics.uci.edu/ml/datasets/Iris/), we are going to use a sample input tensor placed in `sample.json` file.